 We can only select an API Management instance that is present in the same subscription:

-All those four API Management service instances you see in the picture are included in my personal subscription.
-The same subscription this Logic App Standard is deployed.
+All four API Management instances you see in the image belong to my personal Azure subscription.
+That same subscription also hosts the Logic Apps Standard deployment.

-But this is the question: What if I want to call an API Management instance deployed in a different subscription inside my organization?
-Can I still use the API Management in-app connector, or must I use the HTTP connector?
+However, this raises an important question.
+What happens if you want to call an API Management instance in a different subscription within your organization?
+Can you still use the API Management in‑app connector, or do you need to rely on the HTTP connector instead?

 Many people are unaware that with a simple tweak, we can use the API Management in-app connector to call an API exposed in an API Management service instance on a different subscription!
 To accomplish that, we need to: